 - You: the customer must believe you are a trustworthy person.

 - Your company: the customer must believe your company is trustworthy.

 Your job as a salesperson is to maximize the trust that your prospect feels towards these three elements.

-You do so by building massive certainties: the logical certainty, and the emotional certainty.
+You do so by building massive certainties.

 - Logical certainty are facts and numbers proving your product and company are the best for your customers.

 - Emotional certainty is the gut feeling your prospect has.
-You can it influence using future pacing, which is painting a picture of how wonderful the future will be once your customer acquires the product.
+You can influence it using future pacing, which is painting a picture of how wonderful the future will be once your customer acquires the product.

 You need both of these logics to sell since people buy with emotions and justify their purchase with logic.